regtracks/regtracks/spec.md

 #### 3.2.2.1.2

 A range is defined by two numbers, a lower bound and upper bound, with the keyword `to` in between seperated by spaces, e.g. `times 1 to 3`.
-It indicates that the last rule or block must match at least as many times as the lower bound, and cannot match more times than the upper bound.
+It indicates that the last rule or block must match at least as many times as the lower bound, and must not match more times than the upper bound.

 #### 3.2.2.1.2.1